ammar-s847/ammar-s847/README.md

 - ⚡ Fun fact: ...
 -->

 Hey, I'm Ammar!
 I'm a 4th year engineering student at the University of Waterloo with interests spanning Machine Learning, Distributed Systems, and Robotics.
-Outside of tech, I enjoy lifting, climbing, reading, and guitar.
+Outside of tech, I enjoy lifting, climbing, reading, and playing guitar.

 <!--
 I know you didn't ask but here are some lessons I've learned throughout my ML engineering journey: